Mr Albert Glynne Howell, a rather portly Anglo Indian gentleman

 ‘azulejos’ or tile work imported from Portugal having beautiful designs.
 I tried to enter but found it locked.

-so enjoy these scenes of the amazon taken from the airplane on our way back to Lima. a view of the forest surrounded by the river Amazon
+a view of the forest surrounded by the river Amazon

 Just see the majesty of the Andean range , all bleak and brown, with a few snow topped peaks.